 MEDA and the City have entered into an incentive agreement with a retailer for the development of a retail facility within the City limits of Moore.
 Under the terms of the agreement MEDA will pay the retailer an incentive of \$5,145,525 upon obtaining a certificate of occupancy for the Facility.
 The incentive will be amortized over six years (\$71,466 per month).
-The retailer must remain open fully operational for six years from the date of opening to the general public.
-If the retailer fails to remain open for the six years they must reimburse the city the pro-rata share of the incentive.
+The retailer must remain open and fully operational for six years from the date of opening to the general public.
+If the retailer fails to remain open for the six years, they must reimburse the city the pro-rata shares of the incentive.
 In addition, the city will waive certain building permit fees.
-At June 30, 2020, the Facility was not open and no payments had been made.
+The Facility opened in FY 2023 and the incentive was paid.